madewhatnow/OpenProjectRaspberryPi/index.md

 nodenv global 13.7.0
 ```

-Will take 1 minute.
+This will take 1 minute.

 ## Compile and install OpenProject

 Careful - the manual installation I linked to above still uses stable/9, the current release is stable/11 (as of Feb 2021).
 So, using release stable/11 here.
-Earlir issues with bcrypt and other gems are resolved.
+Earlier issues with bcrypt and other gems appear to have resolved themselves.

 ```
 cd ~